saxenavaibhav/AWS-SAA-C02-Course/README.md

 - Data has a primary home region.
 Will not leave this region unless told.
 - Blast Radius = Region
 - Unlimited number of Objects
+- An AWS account can have upto 100 buckets.
+Can be increased to 1000 using support request.
-- Name is globally unique
+- Bucket name is globally unique
+- Bucket names can be 3-63 characters, all lower case, no underscore.
+- Bucket names start start with a lowercase letter or number and cannot be IP formatted (e.g. 1.1.1.1)
 - All objects are stored within the bucket at the same level.
+Although you will see folders in S3 but internally its all a flat structure.

 If the objects name starts with a slash such as `/old/Koala1.jpg` the UI will present this as a folder.
 In actuality this is not true, there are no folders.

+S3 is object storage - Not file or block.
+Good for images, video files, not good for OS etc. Since its not block storage, it can't be mounted (e.g. K:/ to /images).

 ### CloudFormation Basics